Who can attend Midwest Children’s Burn Camp?

 499 Country Road 368

-As of January 2023, MCBC will continue to practice mitigation strategies such as health screening, washing hands frequently, and testing when a participant is symptomatic.
-This is not an exhaustive list and COVID-related practices will likely change prior to the start of the camp session.
-Camp leadership will maintain an open channel of communication about these practices and will share updates with caregivers as they become available.
+MCBC will continue to practice mitigation strategies such as health screening, washing hands frequently, and testing when a participant is symptomatic.
+This is not an exhaustive list and Camp leadership will maintain an open channel of communication about these practices and will share updates with caregivers as they become available.

 Nothing.
 Camp is made possible by generous donations.
 Campers are only required to bring their own clothing and supplies.

-Charter buses will transport the campers to camp from St. Louis, Kansas City, Columbia, Cape Girardeau, and Springfield.
+Campers are transported to camp at no cost to camp families.
+Charter buses will transport the campers to camp from St. Louis, Kansas City, Columbia, Rolla, and Springfield.
 Angel Flight provides free air transportation for children who do not live near a bus departure location.
 While at camp, campers are transported to and from off-campus activities on vehicles provided and maintained by Camp Taum Sauk.

 Campers are grouped according to their age range and gender identity.
-In 2023, MCBC is shifting our age group breakdowns to align with social and emotional developmental stage and camper grade levels more closely.
-Our age group breakdown beginning summer of 2023 is as follows:
+Our age group breakdown is as follows:

-Campers can elect to live in a cabin that affirms their gender identity, regardless of their sex assigned at birth and are signed up for these cabins by their caregiver.
+Campers can elect to live in a cabin that affirms their gender identity, regardless of their sex assigned at birth and are signed up for these cabins after a conversation between camp administration and the caregiver.

 We make room in our cabins for up to 9 campers and three staff members.
 We maintain a counselor to camper ratio of 1:4 in most cabins and an even higher ratio in our Pony Age group.